This also applies to cable, chain, and webbing.

 Force information cannot be displayed unless the forces have been calculated.
 If you modify the system in any way, the forces will no longer be valid.

 This message is displayed if it is taking longer than expected to calculate the forces.
 You have the option of canceling or continuing the calculations.
-You can always stop the calculations by pressing Escape.
+You can stop the calculatiing at any time by pressing any key on your keyboard.

 If you encounter a force calculation problem that you cannot resolve, or if vRigger is unable to correctly calculate the forces in your system, you can send the *.rig file to info@vRigger.com with a short note explaining the problem you encountered and any messages that were displayed.
 Like most people, we are constrained by time, but we'll try to look into it.